nex3/marmalade/doc/api.7.md

 * `commentary`: An optional longer description of the package, taken from the Commentary section for Elisp packages and the README file for tarballs.
+* `headers`: A map from (lower-case) header names to their values.
+Contains all the headers in the package, completely unprocessed.
 * `requires`: An array of name/version pairs describing the dependencies of the package.
 The format for the versions is the same as the `version` field.